NCAS-CMS/cfdm/docs/source/tutorial.rst

 compressed array.

-If the data elements are modified by indexed assignment then the underlying compressed array is replaced by its incomplete multidimensional form.
+If the data elements are modified by indexed assignment then the underlying compressed array is replaced by its uncompressed form.

-Indexing is based on the incomplete multidimensional form of the data.
+Indexing is based on the axes of the uncompressed form of the data.

-The underlying compressed array may be retrieved as a numpy array with the `get_compressed_array` method of a `Data` object.

 A count variable that is required to uncompress a contiguous, or indexed contiguous, ragged array is retrieved with the